jidongbsu/cs452-cthreads-library/README.md

 ## Testing

-7 testing programs are provided in the starter code.
-They are cthreads-test[1-7].c.
+8 testing programs are provided in the starter code.
+They are cthreads-test[1-8].c.
 Once you run make, you will generate the binary files of these testing programs.

-- cthreads-test1 tests thread creation, join, exit.
-- cthreads-test2 tests thread creation, join, exit, and thread schedule.
+- cthreads-test[1-3] tests threads creation, join, exit, and schedule.
-- cthreads-test[3-5] tests thread creation, join, exit, schedule, and locks.
+- cthreads-test[4-6] tests threads creation, join, exit, schedule, and locks.
-- cthreads-test[6-7] tests thread creation, join, exit, schedule, locks, and semaphores;.
+- cthreads-test[7-8] tests threads creation, join, exit, schedule, locks, and semaphores;.

 ## Expected Results